mautic/user-documentation/docs/contacts/manage_contacts.rst

 Tags
 ~~~~

 You can change the Contact's Tags by using the ``tags`` query parameter.
-Multiple Tags can be separated by comma.
+You can separate multiple Tags by comma.
 To remove a Tag, prefix it with a dash (minus sign).

 For example, ``mtracking.gif?tags=ProductA``,-ProductB would add the ProductA Tag to the Contact and remove ProductB.